olubunmmy/Virtual-Cybersecurity-Lab/README.md

 #### 2. Install Oracle VirtualBox and Extension Pack

-- Install VirtualBox on host system.
+- Installed VirtualBox on host system.
-- Install the Extension Pack for USB and RDP support.
+- Installed the Extension Pack for USB and RDP support.
-- Launch VirtualBox and confirm it's running.
+- Launched VirtualBox and confirm it's running.

 #### 3. Network Configuration